-TCAT Shelbyville complies with TBR Policy No. 6.03.00.00 regarding Sexual Misconduct.
+Tennessee College of Applied Technology - Shelbyville complies with TBR Policy No. 6.03.00.00 regarding Sexual Misconduct.
 All other forms of sex discrimination including sexual harassment are also strictly prohibited.
-Allegations that are not within the scope of this policy are subject to the procedures described in TBR Policies 6.01.00.00 & 6.02.00.00 and TBR Guideline P-080 located at https://policies.tbr.edu/policies/sexual-discriminationharassmentmisconduct.
+Allegations that are not within the scope of this policy are subject to the procedures described in TBR Policies

+6.01.00.00 & 6.02.00.00 and TBR Guideline P-080 located at https://policies.tbr.edu/policies/sexual-discriminationharassmentmisconduct.

-- I. Prohibition of Sexual Misconduct and General Information - A. Sexual Misconduct is a form of sex discrimination prohibited by Title IX.
-TCAT Shelbyville is committed to eliminating any and all acts of Sexual Misconduct.
+I. Prohibition of Sexual Misconduct and General Information

+A. Sexual Misconduct is a form of sex discrimination prohibited by Title IX.
+Tennessee College of Applied Technology - Shelbyville is committed to eliminating any and all acts of Sexual Misconduct.
 As set forth in this policy, Sexual Misconduct includes Title IX Sexual Harassment, Dating Violence, Domestic Violence, Stalking, and Sexual Assault.
-TCAT Shelbyville strictly prohibits these offenses. - 1.
-Because Sexual Misconduct is a subset of the broader category of sexual harassment, not all sexual harassment allegations will be handled according to this policy.
-Allegations of sexual harassment that do not fall within the more limited definition of Sexual Misconduct or otherwise do not meet the criteria for filing a Formal Complaint will be handled in accordance with TBR Guideline P-080 and institutional policy. - 2.
-With respect to allegations of Sexual Misconduct against faculty and staff in which a student is not the Complainant, additional laws and policies apply, most notably Title VII and anti-discrimination policies.
-In such situations and absent unusual circumstances, the Complainant may file a Formal Complaint pursuant to this policy or proceed pursuant to TBR Guideline P-080 and the appropriate institutional policy. - 3.
-With respect to allegations of Sexual Misconduct in which a student is either a Complainant or Respondent and meets the criteria for filing a Formal Complaint, absent unusual circumstances, pursuing a Formal Complaint pursuant to this policy will be the appropriate method of addressing the allegations. - 4.
-Upon receiving and assessing a report of Sexual Misconduct and/or sexual harassment, the Title IX Coordinator will decide whether the criteria for proceeding under this policy are met and whether another policy may apply.
-If there is a possibly of proceeding pursuant to TBR
+Tennessee College of Applied Technology - Shelbyville strictly prohibits these offenses.

+1. Because Sexual Misconduct is a subset of the broader category of sexual harassment, not all sexual harassment allegations will be handled according to this policy.
+Allegations of sexual harassment that do not fall within the more limited definition of Sexual Misconduct or otherwise do not meet the criteria for filing a Formal Complaint will be handled in accordance with TBR Guideline P-080 and institutional policy.

+2. With respect to allegations of Sexual Misconduct against faculty and staff in which a student is not the Complainant, additional laws and policies apply, most notably Title VII and anti-discrimination policies.
+In such situations and absent unusual circumstances, the Complainant may file a Formal Complaint pursuant to this policy or proceed pursuant to TBR Guideline P-080 and the appropriate institutional policy.

+3. With respect to allegations of Sexual Misconduct in which a student is either a Complainant or Respondent and meets the criteria for filing a Formal Complaint, absent unusual circumstances, pursuing a Formal Complaint pursuant to this policy will be the appropriate method of addressing the allegations.

-Guideline P-080 and another institutional policy, the Title IX Coordinator will explain the options.
+4. Upon receiving and assessing a report of Sexual Misconduct and/or sexual harassment, the Title IX Coordinator will decide whether the criteria for proceeding under this policy are met and whether another policy may apply.
+If there is a possibly of proceeding pursuant to TBR Guideline P-080 and another institutional policy, the Title IX Coordinator will explain the options.

-- 5. This policy applies to conduct by third parties.
-An example of a third party is a vendor with whom the institution contracts to provide services. - 6.
-This policy applies to all students and employees, regardless of sexual orientation or gender identity. - B. Title IX Coordinator
+5. This policy applies to conduct by third parties.
+An example of a third party is a vendor with whom the institution contracts to provide services.

+6. This policy applies to all students and employees, regardless of sexual orientation or gender identity.

+B. Title IX Coordinator

-Complaints of Sexual Misconduct (or any sexual harassment or sex discrimination) should be made to: TCAT Shelbyville Title IX Coordinator Michael Klouser, 1405 Madison Street, Shelbyville, TN 37160, (931) 685-5013, michael.klouser@tcatshelbyville.edu
+Complaints of Sexual Misconduct (or any sexual harassment or sex discrimination) should be made to:

+Tennessee College of Applied Technology - Shelbyville Title IX Coordinator Michael Klouser 1405 Madison Street Shelbyville, TN 37016 (931) 685 - 5013 michael.klouser@tcatshelbyville.edu C. Lack of Bias and Equitable Treatment